 We’ve partnered with MI7 Japan and Francisco Colasanto at CMMAS in Mexico to create Japanese and Spanish versions of Max 7.
 There are also books on learning Max available in Spanish, Italian, Portuguese, Japanese, and even English.

-We won’t lie: Max has a learning curve.
-But you don’t have to go it alone.
-Max includes innovative interactive learning tools and extensive documentation.
-You can also call upon an active and helpful Forum community and endless hours of fun YouTube tutorials.
+Some people dive right into Max and get started by exploring taking apart other patches.
+Once you decide to really learn what's going on, you won't be alone.
+Max includes interactive learning tools and extensive documentation.
+You can also call upon an active and helpful Forum community and endless hours of YouTube tutorials to guide you.

 For more in-depth instruction, there is a growing list of trainers, consultants, and online courses you can call upon to assist you in your journey to Max mastery.